Finite-dimensional monomial algebras are determined by their automorphism group: Recovering the monomial ideal from the automorphism group of .

 Now, if $\alpha+e_k$ is outer for $1\leq k\leq n$, then we know that $m_C(\alpha)=0$ for any co-support $C$, so we already know these values.
 If $\alpha+e_k$ is inner for some $1\leq k\leq n$, then such a $k$ is unique, so that $m_C(\alpha)\in\{0,1\}$ since $C\subset\Z_{\geq 0}^n$.
 Then we have two options: \begin{itemize} \item either $m_C(\alpha+e_k)=0$ and the value $m_C(\alpha)$ is already given; or \item $m_C(\alpha+e_k)>0$, in which case we claim that $\alpha+e_k\in\supp^c(I)$ and hence $m_C(\alpha)=1$, which concludes the proof. \end{itemize} The last claim is easy to settle: if $\beta\in\supp(I)$, then $\beta+e_j\in\supp(I)$ for every $1\leq j\leq n$, so that $m_C(\beta)=0$.
 So $m_C(\beta)>0$ and $\beta$ inner implies $\beta\in\supp^c(I)$. \end{proof}

 Now we know how to associate a combinatorial datum, in the form of a function $m_I:\Z^n\to\Z$, to any monomial ideal $I$.
-On the other hand, starting from the linear algebraic group $G$ with maximal torus $T$, we may associate to every $\alpha\in\Z^n$ the number $\dim(\mathfrak{g}_\alpha)$, which is related to the former function thanks to \cref{lema dimension g alpha}.
+On the other hand, starting from the linear algebraic group $G$ with maximal torus $T$ (recall from \cref{Section:preliminary} that the action of the torus $T=\GM^n$ comes naturally from the $\Z_{\geq 0}$-grading of the algebra), we may associate to every $\alpha\in\Z^n$ the number $\dim(\mathfrak{g}_\alpha)$, which is related to $m_I$ thanks to \cref{lema dimension g alpha}.
 This is all we need in order to prove \cref{thm ideales y automorfismos}.

 \begin{proof}[Proof of \cref{thm ideales y automorfismos}] Let $G_i=\Aut_\KK(A_i)$ for $i=1,2$ and let $\varphi:G_1\to G_2$ denote an isomorphism between $G_1$ and $G_2$.
 Since this is an isomorphism between linear algebraic groups, it sends maximal tori to maximal tori.
 In particular, the dimension of these tori coincide.
 Now, as it is noted in \cite[Lemma 4.5]{DLMR24}, the dimension of a maximal torus of $G_i$ coincides with the number of variables in the polynomial ring from which we obtain $A_i$.
 Thus, we may assume that both $A_1$ and $A_2$ are quotients of the polynomial ring $\KK[\XX]$ in $n$ variables by respective monomial ideals $I_1$ and $I_2$.